cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 - aws_ec2_eips
 - aws_ec2_flow_logs
 - aws_ec2_hosts
-# ... plus ~21 more, omitted here to keep this post short!
+# ... plus ~21 more, omitted here to keep this post short
 ```

 As you can see, this was quite verbose!